mjbn/linstAll/README.md

 # LinstAll
-A Tool For Installing Any Programs Easily
+A Tool For Installing Any Program Easily

 You can install any Program like Kali/BlackArch Tools, Atom, Chrome,... using LinstAll